DocTyp/DocTyp.github.io/README.md

 ```

 **Parameters**
-- `element`: You could specify the element by its Tag Name, Class, ID or by fetching it with JavaScript.
+- `query`: You could specify the element by its Tag Name, Class, ID or by fetching it with JavaScript.
 - `theme`: The theme is optional, Dark, Light or leave it blank for a custom theme.

-*If you don't want it in the body tag, you'll have to call `DocTyp.Docify('pre', 'Dark');` in an onload event or when the `document` is ready.*
+*If you don't want it in the body tag, you'll have to call `DocTyp('pre', 'Dark');` in an onload event or when the `document` is ready.*

 ## Syntax